 Challenges with a Changing Workforce

-There are five different generations in the current workforce, all with different needs and desires when it comes to employee benefits.
+The current workforce is comprised of five generations, all with different needs and desires when it comes to employee benefits.

 - Traditionalists—Many of these employees came into the workforce with cradle-to-grave benefits that may no longer exist.
 These workers need plans to help them retire and education on why some of their benefits may have changed.